learn-co-curriculum/careers-cultural-hr-interview-questions/README.md

 It's fine to say you want to learn in your next job, but that can’t be the only thing you want out of a job.

-An employer is thinking about paying you money to write code, which will likely be linked to that employer making money.
+An employer is thinking about paying you money to do what you've just studied and trained to do, which will likely be linked to that employer making money.
 What can you do to help this employer make money?
 Here you can talk about how your specific skills and passions can contribute to that.

 *Why shouldn't you ask explicitly for mentoring?*